-In California, the probate attorney and executor fees are calculated based on the gross value of the estate, not the net amount after debts.
-These statutory fees are set by Probate Code 10810 and follow a tiered percentage structure:
+In California, the probate attorney and executor fees are calculated based on the gross value of the assets owned by the deceased person, called their “estate,” not the net amount after debts.
+The estate administrator, also called the personal representative, the executor, or the successor trustee, is entitled to the same amount of fees as the probate attorney.
+The statutory fees are set by Probate Code 10810 and follow a tiered percentage structure:

 - 4% of the first $100,000 ($4,000)